aprofromindia/NSArray-BUZCategory/README.md

-# NSArray-NullCategory
+# NSArray-BUZCategory
-An NSArray category that returns NSNull when accessing an index out of its range.
+An NSArray category with some helpful functions.